mrciolino/wiki-backup/timeline.md

 - After the rebellion is put down, Os becomes more reclusive.

 ## Worldly Happenings 560 AC / 360 VY - 1000 AC / 800 VY
 - **[New Geskoworm](/locations/Mardun/north_geskoworm) vs. [Fywick](/locations/Mardun/Fywick)**: Entered a prolonged cold war with economic sanctions and proxy conflicts.
+New Geskoworm builds a wall between itself and Fywick.
 - **???
 AC** Os disappears from Vrintia.
 A council of 12 is put in place to maintain control of the country.
 Members of the council are primarily royal family with some rare exceptions.
 - **???
+VY** La Rocca della Sugo discover the intentions of ReInPaDe and wipe most of them out in a single night.
+This is the largest slaughter of Vrintian nobility since Arn's Rebellion, and the last time a foreign soverignty engaged with hostility against Vrintia.
+Breezy-E begins to take a more aggressive diplomatic stance with vampiric spies around Mardun, to ensure that an org such as ReInPaDe could never form again.
+ReInPaDe is disbanded by the ruling council of Vrintia as part of a peace agreement with La Rocca della Sugo.
+ReInPaDe survivors are scattered and most of their work is destroyed, many more will die in the coming years at the hands of the Sugo vampires.
+- **???
 AC** Bazzdows begins to regain some function, and sends out a distress signal beckoning adventurers to the [Sea of Ice]().
 - **???
 AC** Vaudis, a city on the Wild Coast to the west of Vrintia grows in prominence.
 - **???
 AC** The War of the Great Maw begins on Felldora, threatening all Fywick colonies.
-Vampires, cultists, dinosaurs, kaiju, elderitch horrors, and wizards duke it out epic style.
+Vampires, cultists, dinosaurs, kaiju, elderitch horrors, and adventurers duke it out epic style.
 Estis locks its gates for good.
 - **???
 AC** Encouraged by mysterious beepings, a remote artificer in Helmaer constructs the Phantom Lighthouse as a means of one-way transport through the Sea of Ice.
 The Brotherhood of the Beep is formed to follow its guidance.
 - **???
 VY** Esoteric Magicians work with dragonborn artificers of Inferno's Rest to devise a way to "enter into" the greatwyrm's dream in the most recent attempt to wake him back up.
 - **???
 VY** Barad Ashnef is rebuilt.